 2nd Century AD -

-Ptolemy refers to the Maldives in his geography 362 AD Roman historian records a visit of a Maldivian delegation to Rome, bearing gifts to emperor Julian 662 AD A historical Chinese document records that the King of the Maldives sent gifts to the Chinese Emperor Kao-Tsung of Tang Dynasty
+Ptolemy refers to the Maldives in 362 AD, Roman historians had recorded a Maldivian delegation visiting Rome, bearing gifts to emperor Julian 662 AD.
+A historical Chinese document records that the King of the Maldives sent gifts to the Chinese Emperor Kao-Tsung of Tang Dynasty.

 1153 - Maldives converts to Islam

 1573 - Mohamed Thakurufaanu liberates the Maldives from the Portuguese

 1752 - The Malabars invade the Maldives for three months

 1932 - The first Constitution of the Republic of Maldives enacted